susanmhutfless/playground/01_README.md

-# Playground for new team members
+# Read this first

-##This repository has useful resources and code to learn about github and working with claims-based or administrative data-based case definitions of Crohn's disease.
+## This repository has useful resources and code to learn about github and working with claims-based or administrative data-based case definitions of Crohn's disease.

-##This is a draft version of the final public repository.
+## This is a draft version of the final public repository.
 That is why it is called playground.

-###Useful resources are on this main page.
+### Useful resources are on this main page.
+We have numbered the files so that a new user can open them in order and learn more about github, Crohn's and CMS/claims data.
+You do not need to read the files about github and Crohn's and CMS data.
+You can jump straight into the code folder.

-###SAS code, including links to downloadable data, are under the code folder then SAS for SAS code.
+### SAS code, including links to downloadable data, are under the **code** folder then SAS for SAS code.
 We will also be providing R code once we are happy with the SAS code.
+There is a beginner and advanced version of the SAS code.
+If you are new to SAS, use the beginner.
+We have provided a beginner only version for the R code.